Engee documentation

 Details

-The distance between neighbouring elements of the antenna sublattice as a positive scalar.
+The distance between adjacent elements of the antenna sublattice in the form of a positive scalar.

 Dependencies